azuredevops-infra/terraform-variables/README.md

-# Azure AKS GitOps Configuration Repository
+# Azure Terraform Variables Module

 This repository serves as the central configuration hub for Azure AKS infrastructure deployments, managing environment-specific Terraform variables, ArgoCD configurations, and Helm chart templates in a GitOps approach.
 It works in conjunction with the [Azure AKS Terraform Infrastructure Module](link-to-terraform-repo) to provide a complete Infrastructure as Code (IaC) and Configuration as Code (CaC) solution.